sailorontherocks/ha-ptv-line-status/README.md

 an original, non-official visual if it incorporates either organisation's branding or trademarked material.

+## Development

+This integration was created and continues to be developed with AI assistance.

+Changes are checked with automated tests before release.
+Bugs and limitations may remain; issue reports are welcome.

 ## Licence

 This project is licensed under the MIT License.
 See LICENSE.